eckozero/CLIc/README.md

 Removed bug that was causing pawn capture to go wrong.

+__27/10/13:__

+Added in some form of collision detection.
+You can't run through your own pieces anymore, but you can't capture opposing pieces either.

 Known bugs/issues as at 24/10/13:

 >~~If you try and move black pawn a7 to anywhere legal, the program crashes~~